 Our M.A. and Ph.D programs in English with emphasis in creative writing offer students with exceptional ability and potential the chance to concentrate on their art and the rigorous academic study of literature.
 This powerful combination opens doors for many academic opportunities not available to typical M.F.A. graduates.

 As a student you will balance scholarly and creative interests, participate in literature seminars and writing workshops, and produce both scholarly and creative work.
 In your creative work, particularly, you will be encouraged to develop your writing skills in two genres so that you will be prepared to teach more than one.

 Study and write with award-winning faculty and outstanding students.

 The faculty in Creative Writing are working writers with numerous publications and awards, and they are distinguished mentors and teachers who work closely with graduate students to help them meet their goals and aspirations.
-Because of this dedication and the very hard work of the students themselves, the graduate students in our program have published work in Black Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Ontario Review, Passages North, Poetry, Ploughshares and Prairie Schooner, among other venues.
+Because of this dedication and the very hard work of the students, students in our program have published work in Southern Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Subtropics, Passages North, Poetry, Paris Review, Ploughshares, and Prairie Schooner, among other venues.

 Our students have recently published books with presses like New York University Press, University of Arkansas Press, Southern Illinois University Press, Northeastern University Press, University of New Mexico Press, University of Nebraska Press, Waywiser Press, BkMk Press, and Cleveland State University Press.